moveit/moveit/.github/ISSUE_TEMPLATE/first_timers_only.md

 Overview of your issue here.

 ## Instructions
 Hi, this is a `first-timer-only` issue.
-This means we've worked to make it more legible to folks who either **haven't contributed to our codebase before, or even folks who haven't contributed to open source before**.
+This means we've worked to make it more legible to people who either **haven't contributed to our codebase before, or even folks who haven't contributed to open source before**.

-If that's you, we're interested in helping you take the first step and can answer questions and help you out as you do.
-Note that we're especially interested in contributions from people from groups underrepresented in free and open-source software!
+We're interested in helping you take the first step, and can answer questions and help you out along the way.
+Note that we're especially interested in contributions from underrepresented groups!

-We know that the process of creating a pull request is the biggest barrier for new contributors.
+We know that creating a pull request is the biggest barrier for new contributors.
 This issue is for you 💝

-If you have contributed before, **consider leaving this one for someone new**, and looking through our general [bug](https://github.com/ros-planning/moveit/labels/bug) issues.
+If you have contributed before, **consider leaving this PR for someone new**, and looking through our general [bug](https://github.com/ros-planning/moveit/labels/bug) issues.
 Thanks!

 ### 🤔 What you will need to know.